IntelligentServiceLab/SANFM-DI/README.md

 This repository is the Python implementation for the following paper:
 > Guosheng Kang, Linghang Ding, Jianxun Liu, Buqing Cao, and Yu Xu.
 Web API Recommendation based on Self-Attentional Neural Factorization Machines with Domain Interactions.
-IEEE Transactions on Network Science and Engineering, 2023.
-DOI: 10.1109/TNSE.2023.3277695.
+IEEE Transactions on Network Science and Engineering, Vol. 10, No. 6, pp. 3953-3963, 2023

 ## Environment Settings